fratajcz/metafilter-experiment/README.md

 # Use it on your own dataset!

-To see if your dataset can benefit from modification, check the sister repo metafilter-apply and read the instructions on how to apply metapath based filtering to your Knowledge Graph!
+To see if your dataset can benefit from task-driven modification, check the sister repo [metafilter-apply](https://github.com/fratajcz/metafilter-apply) and read the instructions on how to apply metapath based filtering to your Knowledge Graph!